On This Page:

 Overview: Topics include course design, effective lecturing, a timeline of the semester, and more.

-Attendance: At each session, be sure to sign the attendance sheet.
+Attendance: In each session, be sure to sign the attendance sheet.
 Please do your best to expedite this process with a minimum of distractions.
 Your attendance at the conference will be recorded to prove your fulfillment of this requirement.

 Courtesy and Punctuality: During the workshops, please extend your courtesy to the faculty and staff who are presenting.
 Please do not arrive late or leave early.
 We have scheduled plenty of time between workshops and lunch for your transitions, and all of the workshops are held in the Classroom Building.